-Objective 11.4: Projected Start and Title IIIB Funded Update Status5 Sourcewise will continue to update its agency website to End Dates PD or C 4 enhance public awareness of the agency and make navigation and understanding ⊠2020-2021 ☐ Yes of Sourcewise services more user-friendly. □ 2021-2022 ⊠ No The web 3.0 will include a redesign of the website, creating a platform to showcase the positive contributions of the diverse □ 2022-2023 adult population aged 18+ and educating the public about the stigmas of ageism.
-The redesign of the website will also improve □2023-2024 access to up-to-date resources or services by removing obstacles to access information.
-The website will be enhanced with more detail on caregiver needs and services. detail off caregiver freeds and services.
-(Reference Section 8-1c, 4, 6, 7,8)
+Objective 11.4: Sourcewise will continue to update its agency website to enhance Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status5 public awareness of the agency and make navigation and finding services more user-friendly.
+The website will continue to be a platform to showcase the positive contributions of the diverse adult population aged 18+ and educating the public about the stigmas of ageism. ⊠ 2021-2022 □ Yes ⊠ No Updates to webforms and the use of online scheduling applications will enable users to access and schedule services easier.
+Lastly, the website will be enhanced with more detail on caregiver needs and services. ≥ 2022-2023≥ 2023-2024 (Reference Section 8-1c, 4, 6, 7,8)